-How Condé Nast Achieved CX Sophistication With its Customer Data Platform
+How Condé Nast Achieved CX Sophistication With Its CDP

 There are leaders and laggards in every industry, and the leaders all have one thing in common: They put customer experience at the center of their strategy.